ky194/FED_MokeSell_website/README.md

 6. Chat with Seller page - A messaging interface enables direct communication between buyers and sellers
 7. Account page - Displays user profiles, listing history, and reviews from other users

-### Features left to implement

 ## Technologies Used
 1. HTML - for structuring web pages
 2. CSS - for styling and responsiveness
 3. JavaScript - for interactivity
 4. API integration (Supabase) - to fetch product listings and enable chat functionality
-5. GitHub - version control and
+5. GitHub - version control

 ### Assitive AI
 Chat GPT was used to create the icons